 If you box you are making repetitive pushing motions frequently (punching and pad holding are pushing movements).
 This can lead to a rounded pack, tight chest muscles, and muscle imbalances, which predisposes you to shoulder injuries.

-I highly recommend minimizing the push-ups in your program, especially those shitty ones where your back sags and you go about halfway down, your legs touch the ground, not the chest and you do like 50 in 30 seconds just to say you did 50.
-Those are stupid and yet I see so many martial arts gyms do them.
+I highly recommend minimizing the push-ups in your program, especially those shitty ones where your back sags and you go about halfway down, your legs touch the ground, not the chest, and you do like fifty in thirty seconds just to say you did fifty – those are pointless and harmful, and yet I see so many martial arts gyms do them.
 Not only do they not strengthen your chest or shoulders or do anything for your core, but they make your shoulder injury chances even worse.
-Here’s an example of good push ups – my client Ali kicks ass at them!.
-Doing 5 of these correctly is better than 50 shitty ones.
+Doing five of quality reps is better than fifty shitty ones.

-Second, you should focus less on push ups and do more rowing motions to even out your upper body musculature.
-I love the TRX for body rows 3 sets of 10 at a challenging level 3 times a week is a good start to your rowing program.
+Second, you should focus less on push-ups and do more rowing motions to even out your upper body musculature.
+I love the TRX for body rows three sets of ten at a challenging level 3 times a week is a good start to your rowing program.
 I also love pull-ups (done right) and the concept2 rower.
-These are all good beginner exercises.
+These are all excellent beginner exercises.
 Deadlifts and cleans are also great for fighters, but those are too advanced to go into now.

 The C2 rower, pull up bars and TRX are made available to our F5 fitness students at open-gym for this reason!